The Ultimate Frozen Wonder: McMurdo Valley Spectacular Landscape

 The McMurdo Valley is the driest place on Earth after the Atacama Desert.
 Though average temperatures in McMurdo are below freezing the Atacama averages 70 degrees.
 Surprisingly, the driest deserts are cold, not hot.
 That’s because cold air holds 20 times less water vapor than hot air.
 The Dry Valley’s condition is the closest to the conditions of Mars.
 That’s the reason NASA is testing old and new Martian exploration technology here.

 The McMurdo dry valley has seen no rain for nearly 2 million years.
-There is no precipitation in this region and it makes the 4800 square kilometer region of almost no water, ice, or snow.
+There is no precipitation in this region, and it makes the 4800 square kilometer region almost entirely devoid of almost no water, ice, or snow.

 The Dry Valleys were first discovered by Captain Scott in 1903 they believed the valleys to be void of any life.
 Because life is a rare occurrence in this severe climate.
 But some facts say that life has been found, in the most unlikely of places, and that unlikely place is the alien terrain of the McMurdo Dry Valleys.